Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Conclusion

 \section{Conclusion}

 Multivariate time series anomaly detection is a challenging task because anomalies do not simply show up as straightforward outliers.
 Instead, they arise from complex time-based relationships and subtle structural changes that might only be noticeable in how sensors coordinate.
-To address this, we introduced the Pi-Transformer, a physics-informed transformer model that combines the expressive capacity of attention with inductive biases to capture temporal invariants.
-The main idea is to treat reconstruction error as a sign of deviation while adjusting this evidence with a prior-alignment weight based on the agreement between data-driven series attention and a physics-informed prior.
-This design offers a clear way to distinguish when reconstruction errors are significant and when they stem from harmless variance or model uncertainty.
-Concretely, the model produces an Energy stream and a phase-mismatch stream; at inference we normalise both and form a fused score $f_i$ so the detector responds when either amplitude/shape evidence or a timing disruption is strong.
+To address this, we introduced the Pi-Transformer, a prior-informed transformer model that combines the expressive capacity of attention with inductive biases to capture temporal invariants.
+The main idea is to treat reconstruction error as a sign of deviation while adjusting this evidence with a prior-alignment weight based on the agreement between data-driven series attention and a prior-informed attention.
+This design attempts to improve separability of anomaly evidence under benign variability.
+Concretely, the model produces an Energy stream and a mismatch stream; at inference we normalise both and form a fused score $f_i$ so the detector responds when either amplitude/shape evidence or a timing disruption is strong.

-Testing on various benchmarking datasets showed that the Pi-Transformer achieves state-of-the-art or near state-of-the-art performance.
-The model is particularly good at finding phase-breaking anomalies, where traditional methods often fail, while still accurately detecting amplitude-driven anomalies.
+Testing on various benchmarking datasets showed that the Pi-Transformer achieves state-of-the-art or near state-of-the-art performance under the adopted point-adjust protocol.
+The model is particularly effective at detecting phase-breaking anomalies, where traditional methods often fail, while still accurately detecting amplitude-driven anomalies.
 Case studies demonstrated how the prior-alignment weights focus attention on stable areas near disruptions, how the Energy signal peaks in locations with high evidence but not complete alignment, and how the fused score rises at onsets where mismatch spikes even if Energy is briefly muted.
-Ablation studies confirmed the importance of the physics-informed prior pathway, showing that removing it caused notable drops in recall and overall F1 scores.
+Ablation studies confirmed the importance of the prior-informed attention pathway, showing that removing it caused notable drops in recall and overall F1 scores.